awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 + A note about network ACLs here\.
 A network ACL is like a firewall for your entire subnet\.
 Therefore, all instances in that subnet are subject to network ACL rules\.
 By default, network ACLs allow all traffic and you generally don't need to worry about them, unless you particularly want to add rules as an extra layer of security\.
 A security group, on the other hand, is associated with individual instances, and you do need to worry about security group rules\.
 + Add the necessary ingress rules to the DB security group for the RDS DB instance\.

   An ingress rule specifies a network port and a CIDR/IP range\.
 For example, you can add an ingress rule that allows port 3306 to connect to a MySQL RDS DB instance, and a CIDR/IP range of `203.0.113.25/32`\.
-For more information, see [Authorizing Network Access to a DB Security Group from an IP Range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.
+For more information, see [Authorizing network access to a DB security group from an IP range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.

 **Note**
 If you are interested in moving an existing DB instance into a VPC, you can use the AWS Management Console to do it easily\.
-For more information\. see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.
+For more information\. see [Moving a DB instance not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.

-## A DB Instance Not in a VPC Accessed by an EC2 Instance Not in a VPC<a name="USER_VPC.Scenario7"></a>
+## A DB instance not in a VPC accessed by an EC2 instance not in a VPC<a name="USER_VPC.Scenario7"></a>

 When neither your DB instance nor an application on an EC2 instance are in a VPC, you can access the DB instance by using its endpoint and port\.